juan-ivan-NV/autonomous-ai-mini-vehicle/README.md

 #### <a href = "https://docs.donkeycar.com/guide/train_autopilot/">TRain a model</a>

+Again is recommended to enter the docker container terminal

 2.- In the same terminal we can run the training script on the latest tub by passing the path to that tub as an argumennt.

 <code>donkey train --tub <tub folder names comma separated> --model ./models/mypilot.h5 </code>